 The HCC can receive complaints about alleged breaches of the code, and can launch investigations and make interim or permanent prohibition orders.
 The HCC's function in relation to the Code of Conduct is consistent with other jurisdictions.
 Victoria, New South Wales, Queensland and South Australia mutually recognise prohibition orders issued in each of these states.

 What does the HCC do?

 We are an independent and impartial office that helps resolve complaints about health services and the handling of health information in Victoria.
 We may also investigate matters where no complaint has been made, based on information we have received.
 The HCC can take action against unsafe or unethical healthcare providers.

 Yes, we welcome your feedback.
 Any concerns should first be raised with the officer handling your matter.

 If you're concerned about how we've handled your personal health information, you can complain to the Commissioner by writing to [email protected].
-If the matter is not resolved you can make a complaint about the HCC for a breach of privacy under the Privacy and Data Protection Act 2014 to Victoria's Commissioner for Privacy and Data Protection, GPO Box 5057, Melbourne 3001.
+If the matter is not resolved you can make a complaint about the HCC for a breach of privacy under the Privacy and Data Protection Act 2014 to Victoria's Office of the Victorian Information Commissioner (OVIC), GPO Box 5057, Melbourne 3001.

 If you're concerned about our process and want to raise your concern with someone outside our office then you can complain to the Victorian Ombudsman Level 2, 570 Bourke Street, Melbourne, Vic 3000.